 Up in arms

 It isn't clear why 'arms' was chosen as the name for weaponry.
-It may be as simple as a sword or club being seen as an extention of the arm.
+It may be as simple as a sword or club being seen as an extension of the arm.
 'Armour' is just a form of defensive weaponry that a soldier was clad in.
-Like 'vesture', meaning 'that which a person is dressed in', i.e. clothes, the 'ure' part may be translated as something like 'collection of'.
+Like 'vesture', meaning 'that which a person is dressed in', that is, clothes, the 'ure' part may be translated as something like 'collection of'.
 The spelling would be more properly 'armure', which is how it was spelled in early texts; for example: Robert of Gloucester's Metrical Chronicle, 1297:

 He & hys armure...

 The style and decoration of armour was how knights were distinguished from one another in battle.
 This was important, as knights were more often captured and later ransomed rather than killed.
 Heraldic arms were the formalised development of that identity.
 A family's 'Coat of Arms' was originally a actual decorated coat, worn by a knight when in battle.
 In the romantic poem Sir Gawain and the Green Knight, circa 1340, Gawain is described as being dressed "With ryche cote armure".

 There are many phrases in English that refer to 'arms' - 'man at arms', 'firearms', 'to arms!', bear arms', and 'up in arms' adds to that list.
 It is merely the more active form of 'in arms', in that it indicates that a soldier wasn't just equipped for a fight, he was on his feet and ready for it.